Sections Of This Article

 Conflict and Disunity:

 A strong emphasis on individuality might lead to conflicts arising from clashes in beliefs, values, or opinions.
 When individuals prioritize their uniqueness over collective goals or harmony, it can create divisions and hinder cooperation within communities or societies.
-Being very competitive can be beneficial in some ways, such as in sports where individuals compete, but is not ideal in other ways . . . for example, in the book “Rich Dad, Poor Dad”, Robert Kiyosaki explains that business is usually a team activity, and that education based on competition does not train people to succeed in business (of course, the education system is not designed to create successful business people, it is specifically and knowingly designed to create compliant employees).
+Being very competitive can be beneficial in some ways, such as in sports where individuals compete, but is not ideal in other ways . . . for example, in the book “Rich Dad, Poor Dad”, Robert Kiyosaki explains that business is usually a team activity, and that education based on competition does not train people to succeed in business.
+Of course, the education system is not designed to create successful business people, it is specifically and knowingly designed to create compliant employees, which is good for employers, but bad for individuals and society.

 Resistance to Conformity: In certain contexts, excessive individuality might result in resistance to beneficial types of conformity.
 Situations requiring adherence to rules, standards, or social norms for the greater good may face opposition from individuals who prioritize their personal freedoms or preferences.